hpcuantwerpen/UAntwerpen-easyconfigs/m/MEGAHIT/README.md

   the megahit script works fine with the system Python, we outcommented that line and instead give some information in our the usage field.
 * Tested by running ``megahit --test`` which runs MEGAHIT on a toy dataset.
-* 2020a: Moved ot the BioTools bundle
+* 2020a: Tried to move to the BioTools bundle, but does not yet work as it fails to compile with -fPIC.